PSI-edu/spectroscopy-tetracorder/README.md

 Rather than do updates that can take extra space, I have elected to try a new method: delete the old libraries from github and install the new.
-The new libraries are completely compatible will all older versions of tetracorder and expert systems, becuase we only add new spectra and never modify existing ones.
+The new libraries are completely compatible will all older versions of tetracorder and expert systems, because we only add new spectra and never modify existing ones.